axel-download-accelerator/axel/README.md

 instructions in [INSTALL](INSTALL).
 The basic actions for most users, after ./autogen.sh, is running ./configure, make and make install.

-To build without SSL/TLS support, use ./configure --without-openssl
+To build without SSL/TLS support, use ./configure --without-ssl

 ## 4. Install on macOS with Homebrew ##